Approximation of Splines in Wasserstein Spaces: Fully discrete Wasserstein splines and numerical results

 Next, we integrate the mass of $\mu$ on each cell $\Omega^{kl}\coloneqq[\frac{k}{M-1},\frac{k+1}{M-1}]\times[\frac{l}{N-1},\frac{l+1}{N-1}]$, and define the weight

-obtaining the spatially discrete measure $\mu^D\coloneqq\sum_{k, l}\omega_{kl}\delta_{kl},$ where $\delta_{kl}$ is defined as the delta distribution located at the center of the cell $\Omega^{kl}$.
-Since obtaining the exact Wasserstein distance between two discrete measures with $MN$ atoms comes with a cost of $\mathcal{O}(M^3N^3)$, we approximate the Wasserstein distance between two discrete measures $\mu$ and $\nu$ by the entropy-regularized Wasserstein distance $\WassEps$ introduced originally in \cite{Cu13}, with regularization parameter $\epsilon>0$, which can be very efficiently computed with state-of-the-art implementations of the Sinkhorn algorithm, such as in \cite{Sc19} and \cite{ChFe21}.
-Correspondingly, we take into account the entropy-regularized approximation $\BaryEps$ (cf. \cite{BeCa14}) of the barycenter.
-The entropy-relaxed, regularized spline objective functional (for $2$-dimensional problems) will then look as follows:
+obtaining the spatially discrete measure $\mu^D[\omega]\coloneqq\sum_{k, l}\omega_{kl}\delta_{kl},$ where $\omega\coloneqq(\omega_{kl})_{k,l}\in\Sigma_{MN}\coloneqq\{\omega\in\R^{MN}_+:\sum_{m,n}\omega_{mn}=1\}$, and $\delta_{kl}$ is defined as the delta distribution located at the center of the cell (pixel) $\Omega^{kl}$.
+Alternatively, for other applications the 'Lagrangian' discretization might be more useful: In this case, one considers $\domain=\R^d$, and independently samples a measure $\mu\in\ProbW(\domain)$ a total of $L$ times.
+One then defines the spatially discrete measure $\mu^D[x]\coloneqq\frac{1}{L}\sum_{l=1}^L\delta_{x_l}$, where $x\coloneqq(x_l)_l\in\R^{dL}$.
+Since obtaining the exact Wasserstein distance between two discrete measures with $L=MN$ atoms comes with a cost of $\mathcal{O}(M^3N^3)$, we approximate the Wasserstein distance between two discrete measures $\mu$ and $\nu$ by the entropy-regularized Wasserstein distance $\WassEps$ introduced originally in \cite{Cu13}, with regularization parameter $\epsilon>0$.
+The loss $\WassEps$ can be very efficiently computed in an auto-differentiable manner, i.e. the gradients of $\WassEps(\cdot,\cdot)$ with respect to both the weights $\omega$ and locations $x$ are obtained as a by-product of the evaluation of this function (cf. \cite{CuDo14}) with state-of-the-art implementations of the Sinkhorn algorithm, such as in \cite{Sc19} and \cite{ChFe21}.
+Correspondingly, we take into account the entropy-regularized approximation $\BaryEps_{(\cdot)}$ (cf. \cite{BeCa14}) of the (generalized) barycenter, which, once again, can be efficiently computed in an auto-differentiable fashion.
+The entropy-relaxed, regularized spline objective functional will then look as follows:

 where we omitted the $K$ super-index.
-For a fixed computational domain $\domain_{MN}$, temporal resolution $K$, entropy-regularization $\epsilon>0$, regularizer $\delta>0$, interpolation constraints and a chosen boundary condition, our aim is to minimize the previous functional with respect to the weights $\omega^k_x\in\R_+$ of the discrete probability measures $\mu_k=\sum_{x\in\domain_{MN}}\omega^k_x \delta_x$ for indices $k$ that are not fixed by the interpolation conditions.
+For a fixed computational domain $\domain_{MN}$, temporal resolution $K$, entropy-regularization $\epsilon>0$, regularizer $\delta>0$, interpolation constraints and a chosen boundary condition, our aim in the first discretization variant is to minimize the previous functional with respect to the weights $\theta^k=\omega^k\in\Sigma_{MN}$ of the discrete probability measures $\mu_k^D=\sum_{y\in\domain_{MN}}\omega^k_y \delta_y$ for indices $k$ that are not fixed by the interpolation conditions.
+The explicit minimization of functional \eqref{eq:fully_discrete_spline_funct} as a function of weights is performed by Algorithm \ref{algo:optimization}.
+For the second variant, one can instead fix a number of samples/locations $L$, and straightforwardly minimize the above functional over the positions $\theta^k=x^k\in\R^{dL}$ of atoms of the discrete probability measures $\mu_k^D\coloneqq\frac{1}{L}\sum_{l=1}^L\delta_{x^k_l}$.
+This can be implemented completely analogously to Algorithm \ref{algo:optimization}.